DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/label.md

 |---|---|
 | ![](../../../../../images/eurd-win-label-can-shrink-true.png) | ![](../../../../../images/eurd-win-label-can-shrink-false.png) |

-The **Auto Width** property specifies whether to adjust a data-bound label's width to its content automatically.
+The **Auto Width** property specifies whether to adjust a data-bound label's width to its content.

 You can also use the opposite **Text Fit Mode** property to adjust a control's font size to fit its boundaries in Print Preview.
 This property is not available if the **Can Grow**, **Can Shrink** or **Auto Width** option is enabled.